-4. There are 5 pieces of equipment that every player is required to wear
+4. There are five pieces of equipment that every player is required to wear

 This rule covers what a player can and can’t wear during a game.

-There are 5 pieces of equipment that every soccer player is required to wear during a game.
+There are five pieces of equipment that every soccer player is required to wear during a game.
 They are:

 - a jersey with sleeves

-- shinguards – these must be covered by the player’s socks
+- shinguards – the player’s socks must cover these

 It is also a requirement that the two teams must wear colors that distinguish them from each other and the match officials.